ThibaudLafont/P7-OC-BileMo/README.md

 list smartphones products and Bilemo partners will be able to add/edit/delete/list API users

+## Documentation
+At any time you can check the path `/docs` witch contain a swagger documentation for this API.
+However I give you some tips :

+### Get token
+This project use a token authentication and handle authorizations.
+You have to request `/login_check` in POST and send a JSON body with your credentials informations.
+For example:

+    {
+        "username": "johndoe",
+        "password": "yourpassword"
+    }

+### Request secure paths
+You just have to set a `Authorization Header` and paste the given token as value.
+Beware !
+You have to prefix your token with `Bearer`

+    Bearer MyApiKey

 ## Informations
 This project use ApiPlatform bundle with Symfony framework.